 While seeking to understand the truth it is important not to get hurried with God, thinking He is not answering.
 I have found that God takes His time to answer, not because He is trying to be mean, but because He is waiting for the perfect time to reveal it to you in order to build your faith in Him.

-My favorite is the time I waited weeks for Jesus to tell me why if He knew Judas was a thief He would allow him to carry the money.
+My favorite is the time I waited weeks for Jesus to tell me why He would allow Judas to carry the money knowing he was a thief.
 When He did answer, it was at a time when I was having a money issue of my own and His answer continued to build my faith.
 He said He allowed Judas to carry the money because He had complete trust in His Father to take care of Him, not trust in money!

-Look at the famous verse 2 Timothy 2:15, “Study to show yourself approved to God a workman who does not need to be ashamed, accurately handling the word of truth.”
+Look at this famous verse in 2 Timothy 2:15, “Study to show yourself approved to God a workman who does not need to be ashamed, accurately handling the word of truth.”

 Paul was telling Timothy to remind them to be diligent in their studies, not listening to rumors, and the same is true for us.
 If we know the truth of the word all these empty controversial questions will not upset our faith.

-I chose this passage because there is a controversy surrounding it.
+I chose this passage because there is a controversy surrounding it as well.
 Even today there are people who believe the resurrection has already taken place and we are now living in the 1,000 year reign of Jesus Christ, mentioned in Revelation 20:7-9.

-Now immediately you formed an opinion, saying yes this is true or this is not true.
-Is your reaction based on what you know to be true or based on what someone else has taught you to be true?
+Now, immediately you formed an opinion, saying yes, this is true or no, this is not true.
+Is your reaction based on what you know to be true? or based on what someone else has taught you to be true?

 Father, help us to be diligent to study your Bible to know the truth for ourself, giving us a sure foundation in our Christianity.
 In the name of Jesus, amen